SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/performance-debugging-tools/performancereports.md

 ### On Cray Machines

-Buidling an executable for MAP is more complicated on Cray machines.
+Building an executable for MAP is more complicated on Cray machines.
 First, you need to explicitly build the MAP sampler and MPI wrapper libraries using `make-profiler-libraries`, and link your executable against them.